jkeljo/hacs-greeneye-monitor/.github/ISSUE_TEMPLATE/issue.md

 -->

-## Version of the custom_component
+## Version information

 <!-- If you are not using the newest version, download and try that before opening an issue
-If you are unsure about the version check the const.py file.
+If you are unsure about the version check the manifest.json file.
 -->
+Home Assistant version:
+HACS version:
+`hacs-greeneye-monitor` version:

 ## Configuration